 Background removal algorithms, including chroma key, can replace "background" pixels of a raster image with other colors.
 Such algorithms are outside the scope of this document unless they use only a pixel's color to determine whether that pixel is a "background" pixel (for example, by checking whether the color difference between that color and a predetermined background color is small enough) and, if so, what color that pixel uses instead.

-- An application can apply a function to each component of a multicomponent color (including an RGB color), including a power function (of the form baseexponent), an inversion (an example is
+- An application can apply a function to each component of an RGB or other multicomponent color, including a power function (of the form baseexponent), an inversion (an example is

-- An application can swap the values of any two components of a multicomponent color (including an RGB color) to form new colors.
+- An application can swap the values of any two components of an RGB or other multicomponent color to form new colors.
 The following example swaps the blue and red channels of an RGB color:

 [color, color, color].